This is a tutorial for the Champions custom card maker by Landstander.

 - Villain obligation cards

-- Make sure you use the correct Villain Obligation card type for these.
+- Make sure you use the correct Villain Obligation or Modular Obligation card type for these.

 - Side schemes